 Sauerkraut Cabbage SoupAdapted from Veselka's Cabbage Soup

-1 pound shredded pork, pre-cooked and cut into one inch chunks
+1 pound pre-cooked shredded pork (I get mine from my local CSA Hawkins Family Farm), cut into one inch chunks

 1 1/2 quarts chicken stock

 3 bay leaves

 1 cup sauerkraut, plus around 4 tablespoons juice

 1 large potato, peeled and diced (or sub rutabaga or turnip)